maciakl/vim-neatstatus/README.markdown

 Neat Status Line
 ===

+Yet another status line plugin.
+The aim of Neat Status is to provide neat, and simple UI with just basic information and no bells and whistles for those users who consider things like Powerline to be overkill.

-This is a modified version of a nice vim status line script created by Tomas Restrepo.
+Neat Status is loosely based on the status line script created by Tomas Restrepo.
 The original can be seen here:

   * http://winterdom.com/2007/06/vimstatusline

-This version has small readability modifications.
-Main purposed of hosting it here is to make this script compatible with Pathogen plugin manager.
+The basic idea is roughly the same, but the script was heavily modified and made more customizable and modular to work better as a plugin rather than just a `.vimrc` snippet.

 Screenshots
 -----------